chrischarlesgibson/Horiseon-code-refactor/README.md

 ---

-Code refactor is a project to refactor starter code for Horisean marking agency.
+Code refactor is a project to refactor starter code for Horisean marketing agency([Link to project found here](https://chrischarlesgibson.github.io/Horiseon-code-refactor/)).
 Their code was refactored to increase web accessibility so that people with disabilities can access their webpage and also so that it ranks higher in search engines.

 - fixed broken link
 - added semantic HTML elements